jonathanclare/iadesigner/ISSUES.md

 - Take bounding box from map
 - Update form when name has changed
 - maintainlayer order - make layers sortable - override

-## config forms
-- issue with undo - needs to be reset each time a different widget is selected rather than when the sidebar is displayed

 ## maplayer and style forms need to be included in form logic for opening correct collapse and scrolling to correct position